Make-School-Courses/MOB-1.1-Introduction-to-Swift/StudyGuide.md

 **Outcome 4: Apply OOP principles in Swift.**

 Ways we learned about this in the course
-- Class 8 covered Object Oriented Programming.
+- Class 7 covered Object Oriented Programming.

 Ways you can demonstrate your skill / knowledge level of this outcome
 - Subclassing.
 - Knowing what inheritance means and how to apply it.
+- Identify OOP principles in Swift's language.

-**Outcome 5: Use Xcode & SpriteKit to build and run an iOS Game.**
+**Outcome 5: Identify basic UIKit elements and navigation in iOS apps.**

 Ways we learned about this in the course
+- Class 8 covered UIKit basics
-- Classes 5 to 7 covered SpriteKit.
+- Class 11 covered Navigation basics
-- Orange Tree tutorial.

 Ways you can demonstrate your skill / knowledge level of this outcome
-- Know how a game works in SpriteKit
-    - SKScene
-    - SKNodes
-    - Rendering loop
-    - SKActions

-**Outcome 6: Identify basic UIKit elements in iOS apps.**

-Ways we learned about this in the course
-- Class 11 covered UIKit basics

-Ways you can demonstrate your skill / knowledge level of this outcome
 - Identifying the basic elements of UIKit that can conform an app.
+- Know at a high level how navigation works in an iOS app both programmatically and using a storyboard.
+- Know the importance of a UINavigationController.